Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Solving PALL on Star Routed Networks

-We now compare the performances of the four different algorithms used in the second stage.
-Since GD already finds assignments with margin $0$ on mild loads, it is more interesting to focus on the behavior of the algorithms with high load.
-In Figure~\ref{fig:success21000}, we represent the success rate of the four algorithms with regards to the margin, computed over $10,000$ random star routed networks generated with the same parameters as previously.
+We now compare the performances of the four different algorithms used in the second stage to set the waiting times.
+Since \greedydeadline already finds assignments with a margin $0$ under a mild load of $0.8$, it is more interesting to focus on the behavior of the algorithms under a high load of $0.95$.
+In Figure~\ref{fig:success21000}, we represent the success rate of the four algorithms with regard to the margin, computed over $10,000$ random star routed networks generated with the same parameters as previously.

-The MLS algorithm performs poorly, worst than GD, PMLS and FPT-PMLS, which shows that \emph{taking into account the periodicity} is fundamental.
-The GD algorithm is close to $100\%$ success rate for margins larger than $1,500$ while the PMLS and FPT-PMLS algorithms find a solution for more than $99\%$ of the random instances, even \emph{with a margin $0$}.
+As explained in Section~\ref{sec:wtaheuristic}, the \MLS algorithm does not consider periodicity while computing the waiting times, unlike the other algorithms for \wta.
+This explains why \MLS performs poorly, worse than \greedydeadline, \PMLS, and \ASPMLS, and shows that \emph{taking into account the periodicity} is fundamental. \greedydeadline has close to a $100\%$ success rate for margins larger than $1,500$ while \PMLS and \ASPMLS algorithms find a solution for more than $99\%$ of the random instances, even \emph{with a margin $0$}.
 In other words, for very high load and no margin, there are very few instances for which we do not find an assignment.
 With a margin of $300$, which corresponds to about $15\mu$s of additional delay with the chosen parameters, we always find a solution.

-It turns out that the performances of PMLS and FPT-PMLS are almost identical.
-Even with a load of $100\%$ and a margin of $0$, we have to draw $100,000$ random instances before finding one which can be solved by FPT-PMLS and not by PMLS.
-Since FPT-PMLS is of exponential complexity in $n$, it does not seem relevant to use it.
-We now present the computing time of PMLS and FPT-PMLS to understand the size of instances which can be solved.
-To stress the algorithms, we set the margin to $0$ and the load to $95\%$.
-The table on Figure~\ref{fig:tps_fpt} shows the computation times of PMLS and FPT-PMLS, averaged on $1,000$ instances.
+It turns out that the performances of \PMLS and \ASPMLS are almost identical.
+Even with a load of $1$ and a margin of $0$, we have to draw $100,000$ random instances before finding one that can be solved by \ASPMLS and not by \PMLS.
+Since \ASPMLS is of exponential complexity in $n$, it may not be relevant to use it within the parameters of this experiment.
+To verify that, we present the computing time of \PMLS and \ASPMLS for different instance sizes.
+To stress the algorithms, we set the margin to $0$ and the load to $0.95$.
+The table of Figure~\ref{fig:tps_fpt} shows the computation times of \PMLS and \ASPMLS, averaged over $1,000$ instances.
+Recall that both \PMLS and \ASPMLS use the same first stage, which produces $1,000$ instances of \wta, using the policy RORS.